NNPDF/pinecards/README.md

   original new > patch.patch`.
 The patches are applied in an unspecified order, using `patch -p1 ...`.

-* The `postrun.sh` file (optional).
+* The `postrun.sh` file (optional, must be executable).
 This is a BASH script which is run after the successful generation of the PineAPPL grid and can be used to perform additional operations, such as rescaling.
 The environment variable `$GRID` contains the relative path the PineAPPL grid.

 * The `metadata.txt` file (optional).
 This file collects all metadata, which is written into the grid after generation.
 Arbitrary `key=value` pairs are